La Caixa: 1990 organization

-1990, the Caja de Barcelona, and La Caixa, also formerly called the Caja de Pensiones, merged to form the Caja de Ahorros y Pensiones de Barcelona, which itself continued the name "La Caixa".
+1990, the Caixa de Barcelona, and La Caixa, also formerly called the Caixa de Pensions, merged to form the Caixa d’Estalvis y Pensions de Barcelona, which itself continued the name "La Caixa".

 In 1995, La Caixa opened the first international representative offices in Porto, Portugal and Brussels, Belgium.

 In January 2008, La Caixa bought part of Morgan Stanley's private banking business in Spain for almost 600 million euros and in 2010, the group acquired Caixa Girona, being one of the three savings bank integration operations that did not require assistance from the FROB (Fund for the orderly restructuring of the banking sector).

 On 29 January 2008, Criteria CaixaCorp was included in IBEX 35.
 In addition, La Caixa acquired 14.91% of Bank of East Asia's capital.

 It has a portfolio of industrial holdings in companies in the infrastructure, energy and communications sectors, among others.